6 Types of Management Styles

 Although this approach can be extremely effective at developing a talented workforce, managers can run into challenges when employees are resistant to change or disinterested in professional development.
 Managers must also make sure that they themselves possess the expertise necessary to help those they are coaching.

 Aspiring leaders in business benefit their professional relationships when they develop their leadership traits and managerial abilities.
-Our Lady of the Lake University’s online MBA places an emphasis on visionary management and enterprise-level leadership.
+Our Lady of the Lake University’s online MBA places an emphasis on visionary management types and enterprise-level leadership styles.
 Discover how you can become an effective leader with knowledge in business operations in two years or less.
 Request more information or call 855-275-1082 to speak with an MBA advisor today.